Ashish265/DEEP-RL-Navigation-project/Report.md

 - **Dueling DQN** &mdash; Dueling network represents two separate estimators: one for the state value function and one for the state-dependent action advantage function.
 The main benefit of this factoring is to generalize learning across actions without imposing any change to the underlying reinforcement learning algorithm.
 - **Test the replay buffer** &mdash; Implement a way to enable/disable the replay buffer.
 As mentioned before, all agents utilized the replay buffer.
 Therefore, the test results don't measure the impact the replay buffer has on performance.
 - **Add *prioritized* experience replay** &mdash; Rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
 This can improve learning by increasing the probability that rare and important experience vectors are sampled.
-- **Replace conventional exploration heuristics with Noisy DQN** &mdash; This approach is explained [here](https://arxiv.org/abs/1706.10295) in this research paper.
-The key takeaway is that parametric noise is added to the weights to induce stochasticity to the agent's policy, yielding more efficient exploration.

 ##### &nbsp;
 ##### &nbsp;